Our Governing Body

 I was elected as Parent Governor in December 2020.
 I chose to join the Governing Body as I am keen to promote the best interest of children and want to support them to achieve their full potential.

 I have over 10 years professional experience working within children's safeguarding, promoting positive outcomes for some of the most vulnerable children in society.
-I am looking forward to sharing my skills and expertise with the Governing Body as we work together.
+I am able to identify risks and develop plans to reduce or eradicate risks.

 Outside of work, I love spending time with my son, attending live music events, running and Yoga.